davidberiro/eigenlayer-contracts/docs/core/AllocationManager.md

 This function is called by operators to adjust the proportions of their slashable stake allocated to different operator sets for different strategies.

 Each `(operator, operatorSet, strategy)` tuple can have at most 1 pending modification at a time.
-The function will revert is there is a pending modification for any of the tuples in the input.
+The function will revert is there is a pending modification for any of the tuples in the input, where the input is provided within the following struct:

-The contract keeps track of the total magnitude in pending allocations, active allocations, and pending deallocations.
-This is called the **_encumbered magnitude_** for a strategy.
-The contract verifies that the allocations made in this call do not make the encumbered magnitude exceed the operator's max magnitude for the strategy.
-If the encumbered magnitude exceeds the max magnitude, the function reverts.

-Any _allocations_ (i.e. increases in the proportion of slashable stake allocated to an AVS) take effect after the operator's allocation delay.
-The allocation delay must be set for the operator before they can call this function.

-Any _deallocations_ (i.e. decreases in the proportion of slashable stake allocated to an AVS) take effect after `DEALLOCATION_DELAY` seconds.
-This enables AVSs enough time to update their view of stakes to the new proportions and have any tasks created against previous stakes to expire.

 ```solidity
 /**